bookingactivities/booking-activities/readme.txt

 3. Create daily, weekly or monthly repeated events.
 You can add exception dates to the repetition.
 4. Grouping your events is simple: just select multiple events and click on 'Add a group'.
 Or select an existing group and start editing it right away.
 5. Use shortcodes to display a calendar alone or with booking form.
 You can display events from multiple calendars and activities at once.
-6. When a customer picks a grouped event, the whole group is selected.
-If the events is part of several groups, the customer has to choose one from a dialog.
+6. When a customer clicks on a grouped event, the whole group is selected.
+If the event is part of several groups, the customer has to choose one from a dialog.
 7. Easily bind a planning to a WooCommerce product.
 You can choose to display events from multiple activities, and multiple calendars.
-8. Booking Activities calendars can be integrated to both simple and variable products.
+8. Booking Activities event calendars can be integrated to both simple and variable products.
 9. A reservation form appears automatically on desired WooCommerce product pages.
 10. WooCommerce cart expiration system: when time is up, bookings are cancelled and cart emptied.
-11. Manage your bookings: just click on the desired event and its bookings list appears.
+11. Manage your bookings: just click on the desired event on the reservation schedule and its bookings list appears.
 Then choose a booking action: change state (cancel, validate), reschedule, refund...
 12. Customers also have their bookings list thanks to a shortcode.
 They can cancel, reschedule or ask a refund by their own (if you allow them).
 13. Your customers can manage their bookings from their WooCommerce orders as well.
 14. Orders status are bound to their bookings status.
 If bookings are cancelled / booked / refunded, so do the order (and vice-versa).